JAFigueroaAcero/Movement_Detector/README.md

 # Movement_Detector
- Movement detector with pendulum trial
+ Movement detector used to a pendulum